-Did you know that UAE has the highest number of international schools in the world?
-According to an ISC research report, UAE has 511 English-medium international schools, which constitutes of over 30% of all the international schools in the MENA region.
+Did you know that UAE has one of the highest number of international schools in the world?
+According to a 2017 ISC research report, the UAE has 627 English-medium international schools, with over 600,000 students enrolled in total.

 And besides the tuition fee, parents also have to pay for transportation or bus fee, books, stationery, uniforms, school trips and events, which could easily cost over AED 10,000 per child per academic year.

 So what are the options available for parents looking to ease the burden of school fees in the UAE?